Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Discussion Conclusion

-To perform basic research in direction of improving currently unsatisfactory reasoning skills of SOTA LLMs, it is thus important that whole pipeline of model creation - dataset composition and dataset itself, source code for training, the trained model itself, the standardized benchmarking procedure - is fully open and reproducible.
-Models that has open weights only do not allow for proper analysis of what might have gone wrong during training that might have resulted in broken reasoning skills - for instance, changing the dataset mix or training procedure itself.
-Closed models accessible via API only often do not even allow proper evaluation, as for instance default settings such as system prompt and other inference hyperparameters may remain invisible to independent evaluation parties.
-We think therefore that proper progress in studying how to evaluate and install proper reasoning skills in the future models necessarily requires full training pipeline of a model - especially the often neglected dataset composition - to be open-source (see recent work on FineWeb \cite{FineWeb2024_Blog} for an encouraging example of such an open dataset composition pipeline), as otherwise the claims about reasoning capabilities will stay unsubstantiated and intrasparent.
+To perform basic research in direction of improving generalization and reasoning of the models, it is thus important that whole pipeline of model creation - dataset composition and dataset itself, source code for training, the trained model itself, the standardized benchmarking procedure and test data - is fully open and reproducible.
+Models that has open weights only do not allow for proper analysis whether their performance on test data is due to strong core function and generalization, or rather due to test data being in the training dataset.
+Closed models accessible via API only often do not even allow proper evaluation, as for instance default settings such as system prompt and inference hyperparameters may remain invisible to independent evaluation parties.
+We think therefore that proper progress in studying how to measure and install strong generalization in the future models necessarily requires full pipeline of model creation - especially the often neglected dataset composition - to be open-source (see works on FineWeb \cite{FineWeb2024_Blog} and DCLM-baselines \cite{li2025datacomp} for encouraging examples of such open dataset composition pipelines), as otherwise the claims about generalization and reasoning capabilities will stay unsubstantiated.
+We show here a way to debunk such claims in the closed models using AIW problems.
+This however still relies on creating a problem set that is not yet a part of the training data, which is hard to ensure if training dataset is unknown.